handong1587/handong1587.github.io/_posts/deep_learning/2015-12-14-notes-on-yolo.md

 date: 2015-12-14
 ---

-# How YOLO organise training data?
+# How does YOLO organise training data?

 **ground-truth:**